Category Archives: History

 50 years ago today: President Richard Nixon Resigns.

 I was on one of my backpacking canoe trips into Quetico Provincial Park in Canada during the week of Nixon’s resignation on August 9, 1974.
 Up to that point the political theatre in the nation had been stoked to climax.
-That summer I was one of the first to get and read a copy of Bernstein & Woodward’s All The President’s Men in June 1974.
+That summer I was one of the first to get and read a copy of Bernstein & Woodward’s All the President’s Men published in June 1974.

 Members and staff of the House Judiciary Committee on July 27, 1974.
 Public Domain.
 The articles of Impeachment can be found here: https://watergate.info/impeachment/articles-of-impeachment/ – retrieved August 8, 2024.